 Even if you’re vegan and would rather have your kumpir dairy- and meat-free, fret not!
 Kafti Patata and their vegan kumpir, with olive oil and plenty of other things that are good for you, won’t let you down.

 This little street food bar is my suggestion for when you’ve been shopping or just wandering around Ermou with a friend and want to have something quick and filling to power up and be gone in 10 minutes.

-Don’t throw this hot potato back: keep hold and eat it out like there’s no tomorrow!
+Don’t toss this hot potato away: keep hold and eat it out like there’s no tomorrow!